Skip to main content

 Q3What are Custom Model Import constraints? (quantization, batch strategy, etc.)2

-Q4At what traffic scale does self-hosting become cost-effective?7
+Q4At what traffic scale does self-management become cost-effective?7

 Q6Is llm-d cache optimization effective enough to reverse cost differences?3, 6

-Q9Is LiteLLM vs Bifrost gateway overhead significant in actual measurements?4
+Q9Is the LiteLLM vs Bifrost gateway overhead significant in practice?4

 Test Environment